International Combat Martial Arts

 Sinisa Ivanji

-Ivanji was born in Novi Sad in the former Yugoslavia on August 7, 1954 and
+was born in Novi Sad in the former Yugoslavia on August 7, 1954 and started

 After

-and Akido for a short time.
-At the beginning of the 1970’s he started
+for a short time.
+At the beginning of the 1970’s he started training and

-training and studying the Chinese Martial Arts.
-He learned many styles and
+studying the Chinese Martial Arts.
+He learned many styles and techniques from

-techniques from several teachers and Grandmasters including Leung Ting, William
+several teachers and Grandmasters including Leung Ting, William Cheung, Su Yang

 In